-The Canadian battery recycling company Li-Cycle receives a 100 million US dollar investment from Koch Strategic Platforms (KSP).
-The fresh capital is intended to support Li-Cycle’s growth ambitions in North America, Europe and Asia.
+The Canadian battery recycling company Li-Cycle has raised a 100 million US dollar investment from Koch Strategic Platforms (KSP).
+The fresh capital is meant to support Li-Cycle’s growth ambitions in North America, Europe and Asia.

 “KSP’s investment in Li-Cycle will further fund and accelerate the growth of our lithium-ion battery recycling business in North America and globally.
 We are scaling our efficient and proven technology globally to grow in step with our customers and pursue new market opportunities,” expresses Ajay Kochhar, co-founder and CEO of Li-Cycle.

 The company says that the pace at which new battery factories are being built is far exceeding initial expectations.
 Therefore, the company has recognised the need to accelerate the expansion of its own recycling capacities.
 This is exactly what the additional capital from KSP will now be used for.

 Li-Cycle describes its recycling approach as a two-stage process using mechanical and hydrometallurgical or wet-chemical methods.
 With this approach, they are able to recycle all variants of cathode and anode chemistry within the lithium-ion spectrum without the need for sorting by specific chemicals, the Canadian company states.

 The company now has four commercial recycling facilities in operation or announced.
 The first facility is located in Kingston, Ontario, Canada.
 A second facility (also the first in the US) was announced in September 2020 in Rochester, New York State, and is now operational.